patrickhemsley/simpleimageviewer/README.md

 # simpleimageviewer
-Keyboard-oriented cross-platform image viewer/slideshow with nifty feature to rename images
+Keyboard-oriented cross-platform image viewer/slideshow with nifty feature to rename images (written in Lazarus)